InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Introduction

 This paper presents a novel approach for clustering introductory programming assignments (\IPAs) leveraging their sets of invariants.
-Our approach for clustering \IPAs also takes into account each program's code and \emph{anonymized abstract syntax tree (AAST)} (see Section~\ref{sec:aast}).
-The main contribution of this work is a vector representation of programs based on the programs' invariants and their \AASTs, bringing together the programs' semantics and syntactic features.
+Our approach for clustering \IPAs also takes into account each program's code and \emph{anonymized abstract syntax tree (AAST)}. \AASTs are essentially \ASTs stripped of variable and function identifiers, preserving only their respective types (see Section~\ref{sec:aast}).
+The main contribution of this work is a vector representation of programs based on their invariants and \AASTs, bringing together their semantic and syntactic features.
 The proposed clustering technique has been implemented in a framework \InvAAST.
 This tool has been designed as an independent clustering tool.
-Therefore, it can be used to help evaluate students' submissions for \IPAs by clustering semantically equivalent solutions for programming exercises, although \InvAAST can also be easily integrated into any clustering-based program repair tool for \IPAs.
+Therefore, it can be used to help evaluate students' submissions for \IPAs by clustering semantically equivalent solutions for programming exercises.
+However, \InvAAST can also be easily integrated into any clustering-based program repair tool for \IPAs.
 Furthermore, \InvAAST can even be used in a plagiarism detection tool, like \textsc{Moss}~\cite{moss}.